UgiNyaa/lolirift-server/README.md

 ## Prove your waifu is superior!

+You play a lolicon in a world full of lolis, but there is a problem: there are other lolicons too!
+To have all lolis on your side your goal is to defeat the other lolicons.
+How you do it is up to you.

 The lolirift-server offeers a way for users to make a server you can connect to with [lolirift-client](https://github.com/htl22-3ahif/lolirift-client) client, and enjoy a lolified take on real time strategy games.

 ## Getting Started